 What needs to be filled out and signed and what it means!

-- Working with a Realtor – A home Buyer and their Realtor or Buyers Agent enter into whats called the Agency Agreement when they start to work together.
+- Disclosure of Representation in Trading Serves (DORTS) – A home Buyer and their Realtor (or Buyers Agent in the Jargon) enter into whats called the Agency Relationship when they start to work together.
+This document needs to be explained by the Realtor and signed by the client once the Realtor starts working with the client.
 This document lays out the obligations and duties the Realtor owes a Client and the Rights of the Client.
-The salient points of the Agency Relationship as laid out in the Working with a Realtor Brochure (the link to the left takes you to an example of the document and a video explanation) are as follows; 1) Undivided loyalty.
-The Brokerage must protect the principal’s negotiating position at all times, and disclose all known facts which may affect or influence the principal’s decision.
-2) To obey all lawful instructions of the principal.
-3) An obligation to keep the confidences of the principal.
-4) To exercise reasonable care and skill in performing all assigned duties.
-5) To account for all money and property placed in an Brokerage’s hands while acting for the principal.
+The salient points of the Agency Relationship as laid out in the Disclosure of Representation in Trading Services (DORTS) (the link to the left takes you to an example of the document and a video explanation) are as follows; 1) Loyalty.
+The Brokerage and Realtor must put the clients interests first even before the interests of the Realtor 2) Avoid conflicts of interest, which is basically the Realtor must avoid any situation that would affect their duty to act in the clients best interest 3) Full Disclosure – The Realtor has an obligation to all fact which may affect a clients decision 4) An obligation to keep the confidences of the principal.

 - FINTRAC – Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) gathers, analyzes, assesses, and discloses financial intelligence and requires all Realtors in Canada to ascertain the identity of the their clients and submit it to FINTRAC. (the link to the left takes you to an example of the document and a video explanation)